 Refer to the Jira Tutorial OAuth on how to obtain a request token with the example client.
 After obtaining the request token from JIRA, you will get the access URL.
 The user needs to open the URL, in a browser or internal web view, to authenticate with Jira.
 If the SecSignID plugin is set up correctly, your users will be able to authenticate via their SecSignID.

 Jira will ask, if you give the third-party app the permission to read and write content under your account.
-After approving the access, Jira will confirm that you have successfully authorized the access.
+After approving the access, Jira will confirm that you have successfully authorised the access.
 It gives a verification code which you’ll need to get the access token like described in the Jira Tutorial.

 On premise installations of SecSign ID offer the flexibility to connect with your preferred servers, services, and devices.
 And you can customize the SecSign ID with your own organization’s branding.

-Mehr LesenWant to learn more about SecSign’s innovative and highly secure
+Want to learn more about SecSign’s innovative and highly secure

 solutions for protecting your user accounts and sensitive data?